ofasgard/lcdbins/README.md

 # lcdbins

-An **lcdbin** is a lowest-common denominator binary or script; a platform-agnostic oneliner that should work on almost any UNIX environment using universal built-in tools.
-The liners documented here should work on any UNIX environment, except where otherwise specified.
-Some liners may not work on environments that are missing standard utilities such as bc.
+An **lcdbin** is a lowest-common denominator binary - one which, with rare exceptions, should be present on any UNIX-based operating system.
+This repository is a collection of oneliners that use lcdbins to perform enumeration and post-exploitation activities that you'd normally use other tools for - such as id, netstat or python.
+Use them when you find yourself in a stripped-down environment where the usual tools aren't available.

 Greetz to moogz for assistance and contributions.